debsouryadatta/CourseX/README.md

     - Bookmark/save course feature
 - PDF export functionality for entire course content using html2pdf.js
 - Database management with Prisma and PostgreSQL
+- Search functionality for courses and profiles with debounce throttling
+- Enhanced profile page with followers, following, and total courses information
+- Edit profile option with image upload to Cloudinary
+- Course visibility control with invite codes
+- Concept check component with AI-generated MCQs
+- Stripe payment gateway integration for premium features
+- Containerization with Docker and CI/CD pipeline with GitHub Actions

 ### Built With

-- Next.js
+- Next.js (React framework)
-- Prisma
+- Prisma (ORM)
-- PostgreSQL
+- PostgreSQL (Database)
-- Shadcn UI
+- Shadcn UI (for design)
-- Aceternity UI
+- Aceternity UI kit (for design)
-- LangChain.js
+- LangChain.js (for AI course generation)
-- GROQ API
+- GROQ API (for AI course generation)
-- YouTube API
+- YouTube API (for video content)
-- Unsplash API
+- Unsplash API (for course imagery)
-- html2pdf.js
+- html2pdf.js (for PDF export)
+- Zustand (for state management)
+- Lodash (for debounce functionality)
+- Cloudinary (for image upload)
+- Stripe (for payment processing)
+- Docker (for containerization)
+- GitHub Actions (for CI/CD)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>